Hans Oster: Early career

-Oster was born in Dresden, Saxony in 1887, the son of an Alsatian pastor of the French Protestant Church.
-He entered the artillery in 1907 and in World War I, he served on the Western Front until 1916, when he was appointed as captain to the German General Staff.
-After the war, he was thought of well enough to be kept in the reduced Reichswehr, whose officer corps was limited to 4,000 by the Treaty of Versailles.
-He had to resign from the army in 1932, when he got into trouble with a married woman.
+In 1907, Oster entered the artillery corps and during World War I served on the Western Front until 1916, when he was appointed as captain to the German General Staff.
+After the war, he remained in the reduced Reichswehr, whose officer corps was limited to 4,000 by the Treaty of Versailles.
+He had to resign from the army in 1932 as punishment for his affair with a married woman.

-He soon found a job in a new organisation which Hermann Göring set up under the Prussian police.
-He transferred to the Abwehr in October 1933.
-It was in this connection that he met Hans Bernd Gisevius and Arthur Nebe, who were working in the Gestapo and became conspirators.
-Oster also became a confidant of Admiral Canaris.
+He soon found a job in a new organisation that Hermann Göring established under the Prussian police, before transferring to the Abwehr in October 1933—where he met Hans Bernd Gisevius and Arthur Nebe, then working in the Gestapo, and became a confidant and deputy to Admiral Canaris.